 Even when the reason for the visit is something banal they would avoid contacting the vet.
 The veterinarian will surely tell them to bring the cat to the clinic so instead, they reach for internet sources and worst-case scenario – pet shops.

 Is there a way to address the primary reason behind the negative trends and make anxiety and fear related to hospital visits a thing of the past?
 Before we can unpack this in more detail, pet owners and veterinary professionals alike should ask themselves why people are afraid of bringing their pets to the veterinary hospital.

 Is it because they don’t have money?
 Are they afraid of what the vet is going to say?
 Or do they perhaps not want to deal with getting a pet on a leash or in a cat cattier and take them to get the required care?

 What is Fear Free Certification?

 Veterinarians, veterinary technicians, and veterinary assistants are the true and only animal-healthcare experts.
-Together as a team, they need to make veterinary visits fear free so that pet owners will only seek advice from a reliable source of information.
+Together as a team, they need to make veterinary visits fear-free so that pet owner will only seek advice from a reliable source of information.

-The fear free certification program is an online module that teaches professionals how to eliminate anxiety, fear, and stress related to hospital visits with a mutual, safer benefit for the owners, the pets, and healthcare team.
+The fear-free certification program is an online module that teaches professionals how to eliminate anxiety, fear, and stress-related to hospital visits with a mutual, safer benefit for the owners, the pets, and the healthcare team.

 You need to apply on the official website fearfreepets.com and pay admission so that you can participate in the program.
 The total sum depends on the number of team members involved in the course program.
 The more team members apply the cheaper the admission per person is.